nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * `Email`: The email address of the person.
 Optional field.
 * `Address`: The address of the person.
 Optional field.
 * `Birthday`: The birthday of the person.
 Optional field.
+* `Remark`: The remark of the person.
+Optional field.
 * `Groups`: The groups that the person is associated with.
 Optional field.

 The [**`java.util.Optional<T>`**](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class is used to represent the optional attributes of the `Person` object.